 And that people, is why it takes such a long time to build a business.
-Doing business is taking a step forward, falling on your face, getting up, finding out what went wrong, and tweaking the action.
+Doing business is taking a step forward, falling on your face, getting up, finding out what went wrong, and changing the situation.

 If you show up from your truth, you don’t have to constantly think about what everybody expects from you.
 It is exhausting to think for someone else.
-If you show who you are, your prospects know what to expect from you.
+If you show up for who you are, your prospects know what to expect from you.
 If they have different expectations, they need to find someone else.
-I can tell you it’s not worth the money to deliver to expectations you can’t deliver if it leaves you with cash but without your health.
-Showing up like yourself may mean that you’ll lose people, but they weren’t yours from the beginning.
+I can tell you it’s not worth the money to deliver to expectations you can’t deliver if it leaves you with cash but no health.
+Showing up like yourself may mean that you’ll lose people, but they weren’t yours from to begin with.

 On the other hand, you will also attract people who sigh in relief that they’ve finally found someone like them.
-Your tribe will be a fun and a relatable group of people with the same quirks.
+Your kind of people will be a fun and relatable group of people with the same quirks you have.
 They will feel nurtured by you because you understand how they tick.
-It all becomes so easy.
-This way, you’ll create ambassadors who will root for you any which way and mention your name – and that is what you want.
+It all becomes easy to do your “thing”.
+This way, you’ll create ambassadors who will root for you any which way and mention your name – and that’s what you want.

-I hear from my clients that they struggle with feeling not good enough or feel held back by what they have to share with the world.
+I hear from my clients that they struggle with feeling not good enough or feel held back by what they share with the world.
 I was there myself, and I wonder if this has to do with trying to be someone else.
-All your expectations of how you should be or should show up can never be filled.
-You are not that person, so as long as you hold on to those expectations, you’ll always feel not good enough.
+Those expectations of who you should be or show up can never be filled.
+You are not that person, so if you hold on to those expectations, you’ll still experience an energy leak in your business.